 Second Edition - The 8(a) Program

 The 8(a) Business Development Program offers extraordinary benefits to disadvantaged small businesses, including set-aside and sole source government contracts.
 But the 8(a) Program's rules are complex, and business owners can grow frustrated trying to understand and comply with them.
-In this GovCon Handbook, Steven Koprince and Ian Patterson demystify the 8(a) Program.
+In this GovCon Handbook, Steven Koprince and Nicole Pottroff demystifies the 8(a) Program.
 Written in plain English and packed with easy-to-understand examples, this GovCon Handbook will help 8(a) applicants and participants take full advantage of the 8(a) Program.